kewisch/web-extensions/charter.md

 browser developers to best achieve interoperability. [[Well-defined Behavior](https://www.w3.org/TR/html-design-principles/#well-defined-behavior)]

+### Autonomy

+We recognize that browser vendors need to provide functionality that is specific to their browser and also need the ability to experiment with new features.
+Our process embraces this and seeks to provide mechanisms for specifying inconsistencies and working towards eventual unification where appropriate.
+Given this, we expect browser vendors to offer APIs and capabilities beyond what's specified.

+Of course, the need for autonomy must be balanced against the need to provide developers with a consistent and interoperable platform.
+To that end, we seek to specify a common platform that includes the base extension model, permissions model, and a common core of APIs for web extensions that all browsers can build upon.

 ## Scope of Work

 The following things are in-scope for this Community Group: